Love Is A Drug: Exploring Love, Drugs, And Hormones

 The love hormone oxytocin can have a number of effects on your body.
 For instance, it’s a hormone that acts against many of the physical responses to stress, such as tense muscles, hyperventilation, and a racing heartbeat.
 This means that oxytocin is a hormone that can counteract a lot of the symptoms of a panic or anxiety attack.
 Also, many people oxytocin the love hormone because it helps to strengthen the bonds between people and memories.
 This means that it helps to foster a sense of closeness and “love” between two people, or between a person and their experiences.

-Oxytocin is a hormone that effects your entire body, including your mind.
+Oxytocin is a hormone that affects your entire body, including your mind.
 For example, this powerful hormone has been shown to increase the effectiveness of communication between partners, especially when they are disagreeing or arguing.
 This is because intranasal oxytocin is believed to help you cue in on social signals and other non-verbal communication clues.
 This, in turn, helps you to communicate more effectively, even in emotionally-charged situations.

 What is the hormone of happiness?